karlmdavis/rps-tourney/dev/work-log.md

 ### 2013-12-18, Thursday

-* ??h: Worked on getting injection of `EntityManager` instances to work.
+* 0.5h: Worked on getting injection of `EntityManager` instances to work.
+    * Gah, turns out that JPA doesn't support constructor injection at all.
+Need to use the `@PersistenceUnit` or `@PersistenceContext` annotations.